 Cluster Prereq: MATH 21 (Introduction to Calculus I) or the equivalent.
 (Normally obtained through AP or IB course work.
 Please contact the FOCUS office with questions)

-Scott de Marchi, Professor of Political Science
+Scott de Marchi, Professor of Political Science and Director of the Decision Science

-Our goal as social scientists is to build models of the world and provide advice to policy makers.
+Our goal as social scientists is to build models of the world and provide advice to policymakers.
 Given that human actors are often strategic and the games they play are complex, building and testing these models is difficult and distinct from common examples of machine learning.
 A task that is often used to motivate introductions to machine learning is teaching a model to recognize hand-written characters using MNIST data (https://www.tensorflow.org/datasets/catalog/mnist).
 Our task is harder: we must build models that involve forecasting human behavior ranging from votes in a legislature to changes in stock prices.
 Given the complexity of these sorts of problems, we will cover both human decision-making and machine learning in this course.
 The hope is that our machine learning models will be better when they are informed by theoretical models of behavior.